Code-Institute-Submissions/SnapCards/README.md

 #### Hide Cards Function
 This function removes the visible and matched values from the cards classlists through the use of .map method
 ````
-// set cards to be hidden by removing the visible class from the HTML and the matched class - this will run when restting or         setting up for the first time
+// set cards to be hidden by removing the visible class from the HTML and the matched class - this will run when resetting or setting up for the first time
     hideCards() {
         this.cardsArray.map(card => {
             card.classList.remove('visible');